JokingHero/CHOPOFF.jl/docs/src/index.md

 ## Build application

-It is possible to build ARTEMIS into standalone application - which includes all dependencies and Julia into one compiled software.
-This is **recommended** method for using of ARTEMIS when you are not a developer.
-If you know how to code in Julia, you might make use of the whole framework using ARTEMIS as a package.
+It is possible to build CHOPOFF into standalone application - which includes all dependencies and Julia into one compiled software.
+This is **recommended** method for using of CHOPOFF when you are not a developer.
+If you know how to code in Julia, you might make use of the whole framework using CHOPOFF as a package.

 To build a standalone application run `./build_standalone.sh` script from the main directory.
 Script will produce binary in a "build" folder.
-Then you can run from inside that folder `./bin/ARTEMIS --help`.
-To learn about building a database run `./bin/ARTEMIS build --help` and to use existing database check out `./bin/ARTEMIS search --help`.
+Then you can run from inside that folder `./bin/CHOPOFF --help`.
+To learn about building a database run `./bin/CHOPOFF build --help` and to use existing database check out `./bin/CHOPOFF search --help`.
 It is possible to skip testing + precompile step to speed up the build process with `./build_standalone.sh --noprecompile`.

 You can alternatively download the latest release from the releases' page on the GitHub.